dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 * `defaultRoute` - a default route to be used if there is no other matching route
 * `children` - nested route configurations which can represent a nested path within a parent route

+The route configuration should be static, i.e. not dynamically determined at runtime and defined as the default export of a module called `routes.ts` in the project's `src` directory.

 Application routing paths are assembled into a hierarchy based on the routing configuration.
 The `children` property of a parent route accepts an array of more route configurations.

 {% instruction 'Include the required imports in the file `main.ts`.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-3 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:4-6 %}

-{% instruction 'Define the routing configuration.' %}
+{% instruction 'Define the routing configuration in `routes.ts`' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:9-29 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/routes.ts' %}

 Explanations for the route configuration in the above code block are explained earlier in this step.

 {% instruction 'Now, register the router in a `registry`.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:31-32 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:8-9 %}

 {% aside 'History Managers' %}
 The default history manager uses hash-based (fragment style) URLs.
 To use one of the other provided history managers pass it as the `HistoryManager` in the third argument of `registerRouterInjector`.